entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/widget-configuration.md

 ]
 ```

-## Step 4: Publish and test the configurable MFE
+## Step 4: Publish and Test the Configurable MFE

 1. You can now build and install the bundle.
 See [the Build and Publish tutorial](../pb/publish-project-bundle.md) for more details on the steps.
 ```shell